 Who is this guide for?

-We wrote this guide for employers, HR professionals, and benefit consultants interested in learning more about ICHRA to see if it may work for their firms or clients.
+We wrote this guide for employers, HR professionals, and benefit consultants interested in learning more about the Individual Coverage HRA.

 After reading this guide, you'll understand:

-- What an ICHRA is and where it originated
+- What ICHRA is and where it originated

-- How to design an ICHRA to fit your needs & budget
+- How to design an ICHRA to fit a range of needs & budgets

-- What exactly is reimbursable with an ICHRA
+- What it takes to administer an ICHRA

 We’re licensed health agents and experienced HRA practitioners, but we are not licensed tax professionals—please don’t treat our advice as such.
 Practical knowledge and links to relevant IRS regulations and legal resources are provided throughout this guide.